ShivamMudotia/mediawiki-db/README.md

 # Run a helm upgrade.
 This will scale test app pods from 1 to 3.

 helm upgrade wiki-app-test . -f values.test.yaml

+# Other way to directly scale is using kubectl.
+Above is the recommended approach as that will be persistent (when helm charts are used again for this release for any updates to k8s objects)

+kubectl -n test scale deployment/mediawiki-app --replicas=3

 #########################################################################################